Terrace of the Parador de Carmona

 Puebla de Sanabria

 Enjoy nature in a medieval town.
 This is what this town in the Zamora region, with its impressive 15th-century castle, offers you.
-You can climb the Torre del Homenaje tribute tower, take a relaxed stroll through the cobblestone streets of the town, and then stay at its Parador, a stone building from the mid-20th century with a swimming pool, kid's playpark and paddle tennis court.One of the best outings in the area is to the Lago de Sanabria Nature Reserve, site of the largest lake of glacial origin in the Iberian Peninsula.
+You can climb the keep and stroll quietly through the cobblestone streets of the town and then stay in its Parador: a stone building from the mid-20th century with a swimming pool, kid's playpark and paddle tennis court.One of the best outings in the area is to the Lago de Sanabria Nature Reserve and Segundera and Porto mountain ranges, where visitors can discover the largest lake of glacial origin in the Iberian Peninsula.
 This is an ideal place for sailing on a wind-solar catamaran, hiking and mountain biking.

 • Exterior of the Parador de Santillana del Mar